luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 * I like stability and prefer tried-and-tested routes.
 * I value money, creativity, or adventure.

-Define the values you will *never* change to please others.
+Define the values you will *never* change to please others. *[I'll add a link to the next blog here in a couple of days, which will outline how to do this.]*
 Once the foundation is clear, resisting pressure becomes effortless instead of exhausting.
+I'll add a link to the next blog here in a couple of days, which will outline how to do this.

 ### Step 2: Filter External Advice